 Continuing to ensure the conduct of transparent, inclusive and credible elections, including by addressing all shortcomings identified by the Organisation for Security and Co-operation in Europe (OSCE) / Office for Democratic Institutions and Human Rights (ODIHR);

 Ensuring that legislative amendments affecting key components of the rule of law, such as the independence of the judiciary, are subject to comprehensive and inclusive consultations and brought into line with European standards as well as recommendations put forward by international bodies, such as the Venice Commission, GRECO and OSCE/ODIHR.

+Ensuring continuity and effective implementation of the Public Administration and the Open Government Reforms, in harmonisation with European public administration principles and best practices; Promoting participation and open dialogue between civil society and the government, strengthening co-creation process and multi-stakeholder engagement in policy-making, monitoring and assessment; Fostering innovative approaches through exchange of knowledge and experience, intensified peer-to-peer learning, and steady cooperation both at political and expert level;

+Ensuring continuity of strengthening human rights framework through harmonization and practical implementation of European human rights practices.

 The dialogue and cooperation will also cover strengthening the justice sector through continued justice sector reform, in particular, ensure the full external and internal independence of judges; and respect for human rights and fundamental freedoms including through comprehensive cooperation.